PocketCluster/pocketcluster/README.md

 A one-step utility to setup a multi-nodes BigData cluster on OSX.

-## PocketCluster is temporarilly unavailable.
+## PocketCluster is temporarily unavailable.